L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.22.0

-- Delete selected files and folders by keyboard shortcut.
+- Delete selected files and folders with a keyboard shortcut.
 Press `Cmd + Backspace` on macOS or `Delete` on Windows/Linux in the list view.
 - Compare now symbolic links, too.

 ## Features